What is a Forest Fire Fighting and Prevention Supervisor?

 - Smoke Jumper Supervisor

 What Kind of Forest Fire Fighting & Prevention Supervisor Job Opportunities Are There?

 There were about 59,100 jobs for Forest Fire Fighting and Prevention Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Forest Fire Fighting and Prevention Supervisor by 2026.
 The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Forest Fire Fighting & Prevention Supervisor are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Vermont, or Montana.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Forest Fire Fighting & Prevention Supervisor
+Salary for a Forest Fire Fighting & Prevention Supervisor

 Forest Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.

 How much do Forest Fire Fighting and Prevention Supervisors make in different U.S. states?

 What Tools & Technology do Forest Fire Fighting and Prevention Supervisors Use?